techawfis/jenkins-maven/README.md

 }
 ```

 - Commit and push the changes to the remote repo on GitHub.
+Follow these steps for successfull build

 ```bash
 git add .